mine969/DRL-Agent-vul/README.md

 ---

+## 🖥️ GUI & Exploit Generator

+The project now includes a powerful GUI for interactive scanning and exploitation.

+### Features

+- **One-Click Exploit Generator**: Automatically generates curl commands and Python scripts for found vulnerabilities.
+- **Real-Time Findings**: Watch as the AI discovers vulnerabilities live.
+- **Interactive Control**: Configure scan depth and intensity with ease.

+### Usage

+1. Run `python scanner_gui.py`
+2. Enter the target URL.
+3. Click "Start Autonomous Scan".
+4. Click on any finding to generate an exploit!

+---

 ## ✨ What Can It Do?

 - **🧠 It Learns**: Uses AI to get smarter every time it scans.